syncfusion/ej2-vue-docs/src/documenteditor/document-editor/spell-check.md

 # Spell Check

 Document editor supports performing spell checking for any input text.
 You can perform spell checking for the text in Document Editor and it will provide suggestions for the mis-spelled words through dialog and in context menu.
+Document editor's spell checker is compatible with [hunspell dictionary files](https://github.com/wooorm/dictionaries).

 ```html
 <template>